 - The cheapest quote may not always provide overall cost savings

-Why are freight rates so low?
-Bottoming out in 2016, ocean container freight rates have improved and on a clear rise.
-This is good news for the carriers, but perhaps not quite so good news for shippers.
-Both the carrier and the shipper will need to monitor market conditions and costs on an ongoing basis as they enter carrier rate negotiations.
-For the shipper, in particular, the use of freight cost benchmarking will also be important to achieve additional insight and a better understanding of overall ocean freight costs.
+Both the suppliers and shippers will need to monitor market conditions and costs on an ongoing basis as they enter carrier rate negotiations.
+For the shipper, in particular, the use of freight cost benchmarking and market movement analytics will also be important to achieve additional insight and a better understanding of overall costs.

 Forwarders and shippers are on a constant quest to make sure they are given the best container rates.
 While many may consider this as the holy grail for shipping and consider it unachievable, with careful planning and using the right shipment methods, lowering your freight costs and making sure they are competitive, can become a reality.

 Before you ship anything internationally, ensure you understand where your products will end up.
 You need to know what countries your products will be shipped to, how much those countries cost, and whether any customs fees are involved.

 If you’re shipping goods internationally, you should use a freight service provider (FSP) specializing in international shipments.
 FSPs typically offer lower rates than traditional carriers because they specialize in international shipping.
 They also provide more services such as tracking and insurance.